bitshenwenxiao/SiamSlim/README.md

 The raw results are in "./result/"

-# Train or Test on PC
+# Train or test on PC

 If you want to train or test on PC, please use the code in "./on_PC/".
 The code is based on the [PySOT](https://github.com/STVIR/pysot) and the [SiamBAN](https://github.com/hqucv/siamban)